PeterGamma/Live-stream-of-EEG-sensor-data/README.md

 .
 .

-TGAM modues with Bluetooth Android App and Bluesoleil "with this kit you can make a wear BCI yourself":
+TGAM modues with Bluetooth Android App and Bluesoleil "with this kit you can make a wear BCI device yourself":

 .
 .